vinod-amagi/amgdoc/getting-started.md

 * A helpdesk service is used for managing accounts and operations.

-* When a new account is created, additional information will be sent as an email.
+* When a new account is created, additional information and instructions will be sent as an email.

 ------

 ## Set up *Ingest Flow*

-* A new *Ingest Flow* is required to setup workflow for ingesting content using Media Ingest Service
+* A new ***Ingest Flow*** is required to be set up for ingesting content using Media Ingest Service

-* Partner can raise a ticket to add a new "*Ingest Flow*" using the account
+* Partner can raise a ticket to add a new "*Ingest Flow*" using the partner account

 * While requesting, an existing ingest method can be selected from the supported list of methods.
 The list of methods are described in detail as part of this guide.

-* Based on the ingest method and the metadata formats selected, Media Service Team will provide timelines for setup of *Ingest Flow*.
+* Based on the ingest method and the metadata formats selected, Media Service Team will provide timelines for setup of ***Ingest Flow***.

-* Regular updates will be provided on the progress of "*Ingest Flow*" setup to the partner through the ticket.
+* Regular updates will be provided on the progress of ***Ingest Flow*** setup to the partner through the ticket.

-* Request to setup "*Ingest Flow*" can be created using email also.
+* Request to setup ***Ingest Flow*** can be created using email also.
 The email will automatically create a ticket and updates will be communicated through emails.

 ------

 ## Change Request

-* Changes to the "*Ingest Flow*" can be initiated through the helpdesk service.
+* Changes to the ***Ingest Flow*** can be initiated through the helpdesk service ticket.

-* Progress of the change and updates on change will be tracked and communicated using the helpdesk service.
+* Progress of the change and updates on change will be communicated using the helpdesk service.

 ------